Skip to main content

 27 mentions Positive Neutral Negative

-The graphics of the game receive mixed reviews, with many praising the art style as visually appealing and reminiscent of visual novels, while others criticize the quality of character portraits and low-resolution assets.
-Some players appreciate the stylish artwork and special effects, but there are complaints about glitches and optimization issues that detract from the overall experience.
-Overall, the graphics are considered decent for a free game, but opinions vary significantly on their execution and impact.
+The graphics of the game receive mixed reviews, with many praising the art style as visually appealing and reminiscent of visual novels, while others criticize the character portraits for being insufficient and the overall quality as only passable.
+Some players appreciate the aesthetic special effects, but there are complaints about low-resolution assets and technical issues that detract from the experience.
+Overall, the artwork is considered stylish and nice, but opinions vary significantly on its execution and impact.

 • “The graphics are visually lovely, and I love their art style for this prequel.”